Election Integrity Act of 2021: Providing free food and water

 As part of a broader ban on giving out money or gifts to voters, Section 33 of the act makes it illegal to provide free food or water to people waiting in line to vote within 150 ft of polling locations and 25 ft of voting lines, except that volunteers and election officials are allowed to make available self-service water from an unattended dispenser to voters in line.
 Critics have argued that the provision disproportionately affects Black voters, who face longer lines on average.
 Proponents have argued that allowing partisan volunteers to hand out food and water provided an opportunity for illegal campaigning to voters in line.
+As of August 2023, the prohibition on offering of free food or water within 150 feet of polling locations was upheld, while the prohibition on offerings within 25 feet of voters waiting in line, but over 150 feet from polling locations, was temporarily blocked in court.

+This law played a key role in the plot of the final season of the HBO show Curb Your Enthusiasm.

 Polling location

 Prior to the law, Georgia voters who mistakenly went to the incorrect polling location were allowed to cast provisional ballots, which are ballots that are set aside to verify eligibility.
 In the 2020 presidential election, wrong polling location was by far the most common reason for casting a provisional ballot, and provisional ballots as a whole went much more heavily to Democratic candidate Joe Biden than the state as a whole.
 The new law removes the option of casting a provisional ballot if the voter arrives at the wrong polling location prior to 5 pm and instead requires them to travel to the correct precinct.